 The Golden City, the City of a Thousand Spires; for centuries Prague has been sweeping visitors off their feet with its romantic streets, soaring towers, and great beer!
 From the heart of medieval Bohemia to the capital of the Holy Roman Empire, the glory days of Prague's rich culture are shadowed by oppression, under both the Nazis and the Communists.
 Beside - and sometimes under- the flowing Vltava River, the Czech capital captivates, inspires and moves like no other city.
 Our expert guides bring to life the legends and take you in the footsteps of Kafka, Good King Wenceslas, and the Golem. *Average tour length.
 The Prague Free Tour usually ends at Jan Palach Square, in front of Rudolfinum.
 The independent guides with whom we work have your best interests in mind; while the tour usually includes the sites and stories above and lasts this long, your tour may vary depending on what your guide thinks is best for your group!

-Come try some of the world's finest beers and experience classic Czech hospitality in some of Prague's best-loved bars.
+**Join us this October 31st as we present a special Halloween-themed version of our popular Beer tour.
+More info below!** Come try some of the world's finest beers and experience classic Czech hospitality in some of Prague's best-loved bars.
 The Czech capital is a Mecca for beer lovers, and the birthplace of the famous Pilsner lager.
 Introduced in Prague in 1845, the Pilsner revolutionized the world of beer and is a symbol of the Czechs’ love of the good life.
 This 4-hour beer tour, will reveal the best-kept secrets of the national drink - learn how Czech beer is made, why it is considered the best in the world, and why the Czechs drink more than anyone else.
 Our experienced guides will provide you with local insights and take you to three authentic pubs; each specializing in a different Czech beer.
 As you take in the unique atmosphere in the company of new friends, you will get to drink the best of the amber nectar and snack on traditional Czech cuisine too.
 Join us as we enjoy the Czech lifestyle and drinking traditions just like the locals – Na zdraví!
-Please note: Additional drinks and food are to be purchased separately.
+Please note: Additional drinks and food are to be purchased separately. **HALLOWEEN SPECIAL: TUESDAY, 31 OCTOBER** Join us this October 31st as we present a special Halloween-themed version of our popular Beer tour.
+Lining the streets of beautiful Prague are gothic buildings with haunted pasts.
+Have you noticed the skeleton that watches you from the Old Town Clock?
+Or heard the weeping child of Kinsky Palace?
+You will of course be provided with some liquid courage; a special October brew, before we show you the spookier side of Prague.
+Enjoy 4 small beers (0.3l), 1 large beer (0.5l) and bar snacks at the first pub!
 You must be 18+ to enjoy this night out so please bring valid Photo I.D.
 SANDEMANs NEW Europe Tours supports the responsible enjoyment of alcoholic beverages.
 Large groups may, in some cases, be asked to leave a security deposit.
 Take advantage of our group discount of 10% for groups of 10 or more!

 Prague Castle dominates both the skyline and the history of the Czech capital like no other building.
 The world’s largest medieval castle has towered over the city since the 9th century and continues to awe and inspire today.
 The Castle, Pražský hrad, is a world unto itself with dozens of hidden corners and surprises.
 The remarkably harmonious ensemble of contrasting styles is the product of generations of gifted architects, culminating in the 20th century with the forgotten genius of Jože Plečnik.
 Our guides bring to life the legendary court of Rudolf II, the nightmares of Kafka and the very real struggles of the Velvet Revolution.
 We explore Malá Strana, dotted with the former palaces of the nobility and wander beyond the castle gates through picturesque Hradčany to show you the best views of the city.
 This 3-hour walking tour finishes in the Prague Castle gardens, overlooking the Old Town.
 A 24 CZK transportation ticket is required for this tour. *Average tour length.
 The independent guides with whom we work have your best interests in mind; while the tour usually includes the sites and stories above and lasts this long, your tour may vary depending on what your guide thinks is best for your group!
 Take advantage of our group discount of 10% for groups of 10 or more!